armin-reichert/pacman/README.md

 ### Scattering

-In *scatter* mode, each ghost tries to reach his scattering target tile outside of the maze which results in a cyclic movement around the block in that corner.
-Also a one liner:
+In *scatter* mode, each ghost tries to reach his scattering target tile outside of the maze which results in a cyclic movement around the block in that corner:

 ```java
 ghost.setBehavior(SCATTERING, ghost.headFor(ghost::getScatteringTarget));